Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Network Analysis/FindServiceArea/readme.md

 ## How to use the sample

-In order to find any service areas at least one facility needs to be added to the map view.

-* To add a facility, click the facility button, then click anywhere on the map.
+* To add a facility or barrier, click '+', then choose facility or barrier, and tap the map to place it.
+When placing a barrier, tap multiple points to draw a line between them, then click 'Done'.
-* To add a barrier, click the barrier button, and click multiple locations on map.
-Hit the barrier button again to finish drawing barrier.
-Hitting any other button will also stop the barrier from drawing.
-* To show service areas around facilities that were added, click show service areas button.
+* To show service areas around facilities that were added, click 'Solve'.
 * The reset button clears all graphics and resets the service area task.

 ## How it works